Machine Learning

 - Objective: publish research results at leading AI research venues

-If you're a highly motivated individual with a passion for tackling AI safety and privacy challenges, we want to hear from you!
-This internship offers a unique chance to work on meaningful AI research projects, combined with the opportunity to publish and add to your thesis.
+If you are a highly motivated individual with a passion for applying AI to sustainability challenges, we want to hear from you!
+This internship offers a unique chance to work on meaningful projects at the intersection of machine learning and environmental sustainability.

 -